zx80/flask-simple-auth/README.md

 which is served while the client is on the page and should disappear when disconnected as the web browser page is wiped out.
 However, there is still a "login" concept which is only dedicated at obtaining an auth token.

+### `httpd` Authentication

+Inherit web server supplied authentication through `request.remote_user`.
+This is the default.

+### `basic` Authentication

+HTTP Basic password authentication.

+See also Password Authentication below for how the password is retrieved.

+### `param` Authentication

+HTTP parameter or JSON password authentication.

+The following configuration directives are available:

+ - `FSA_PARAM_USER` parameter name for the user name.
+   Default is `USER`.
+ - `FSA_PARAM_PASS` parameter name for the password.
+   Default is `PASS`.

+See also Password Authentication below for how the password is retrieved.

+### `token` Authentication

+Only rely on signed tokens for authentication.
+A token certifies that a user is authenticated up to some time limit.
+The token syntax is: `<realm>:<user>:<limit>:<signature>`

+The following configuration directives are available:

+ - `FSA_TOKEN_REALM` realm of token.
+   Default is the simplified lower case application name.
+ - `FKA_TOKEN_NAME` name of parameter holding the auth token.
+   Default is `auth`.
+ - `FSA_TOKEN_SECRET` secret string used for signing tokens.
+   Default is a system-generated random string containing 128 bits.
+   This default with only work with itself.
+ - `FSA_TOKEN_DELAY` number of minutes a token validity.
+   Default is *60* minutes.
+ - `FSA_TOKEN_HASH` hash algorithm used to sign the token.
+   Default is `blake2s`.
+ - `FSA_TOKEN_LENGTH` number of hash bytes kept for token signature.
+   Default is *32*.

+Function `create_token(user)` creates a token for the user.

+### `fake` Authentication

+Trust a parameter for authentication claims.
+Only for local tests.

+The following configuration directive is available:

+ - `FSA_FAKE_LOGIN` name of parameter holding the user name.
+   Default is `LOGIN`.

+### Password Authentication (`param` or `basic`)

+For checking passwords the password (hash) must be retrieved through `get_user_password(user)`.
+This function must be provided by the application.

+The following configuration directives are available:

+ - `FSA_PASSWORD_SCHEME` password scheme to use for passwords.
+   Default is `bcrypt`.
+ - `FSA_PASSWORD_OPTIONS` relevant options (for `passlib.CryptContext`).
+   Default is `{'bcrypt__default_rounds': 4}`.

+These defaults result in a manageable password checks of a few milliseconds.

+ - `hash_password(pass)` compute the password salted digest.

 ## Versions